Integrative Studies Major

 Bachelor of Arts Degree in Integrative Studies

 Major Requirements.
 The Integrative Studies major requires a minimum of 40 credit hours (or ten course units).
 Taken together, the courses must constitute a coherent field of study outside traditional departmental lines.
-(If a proposed integrative studies program can be accomplished using existing majors and minors, it will not be accepted.)
-At least 20 of the credits must be advanced courses (at the 300-400 level), including a two-semester culminating project during the final year that counts for 8 credits.
+At least 12 of the credits must be advanced courses (at the 300-400 level), including a culminating project during the final year that counts for four credits.
 As with all majors at Guilford, students must earn a grade of C- or better in each of the courses in the major.

-The full application packet is available from the interdisciplinary studies chair.
+The full application packet is available from the Coordinator for Integrative Studies.
 The application includes:

 • a statement articulating the nature and coherence of the field of study and why this program is necessary to achieve the student’s goals;